novoalab/m6ABasecaller_per_read_analysis/README.md

 Welcome to the m6ABasecaller GitHub repo!!

-The m6ABasecaller allows to directly base-call m6A RNA modifications in **individual reads**, with **single nucleotide resolution**, from direct RNA sequencing nanopore raw FAST5 files, without the need of paired 'control' conditions (knockout, knockout, etc).
+The m6ABasecaller allows to directly base-call m6A RNA modifications in **individual reads**, with **single nucleotide resolution**, from direct RNA sequencing nanopore raw FAST5 files, without the need of paired 'control' conditions (knockout, knock down, etc).

 ![image-for-github-01](https://github.com/novoalab/m6ABasecaller/assets/44866316/37b99742-53a1-4079-a67e-3043d24905c7)